Need for Speed: Hot Pursuit (2010 video game): Sales

 In the UK, Need for Speed: Hot Pursuit debuted at number three on the UK All Format Gaming Chart on its first week of release, beaten by Activision's Call of Duty: Black Ops and Ubisoft's Assassin's Creed: Brotherhood.
 The second week was it dropped down to number six.
 However, the fourth week, Hot Pursuit sales jumped 48 percent, which boosted the game from seventh to third.
 The sixth week, Hot Pursuit sales were down 67 percent, which slipped down one place to number fourth.
 The seventh week, Hot Pursuit was placed number ten, but the next week it jumped up to number seven.

 In the US, Hot Pursuit was ranked number seven on NPD's sales charts for November 2010, outselling Sony's racing juggernaut Gran Turismo 5, which launched about a week later.
 On 10 December 2010 GamesIndustry reported that Hot Pursuit managed to sell 417,000 units in the US in just two weeks.
 Cowan and Company reported that despite the positive sales figures were not enough to pick up EA's year on year sales figures.
 The analytical firm stated that the year on year sales figures for November were still down 25 percent for EA.
 Gamertell stated that "Hot Pursuit's success is a big boost for a genre that has taken some hits in 2010, as well as a franchise that has been searching for its identity.
 After several 'reinventions', EA turned to Criterion Games, the studio famous for the Burnout series, to right this racer.
 Criterion took the series back to the high-octane formula of cops chasing racers.
 Unlike actual illegal street racers, Hot Pursuit fans seem happy to see the police."
 Hot Pursuit was placed number ten on NPD's sales charts for December 2010 with sales of 906,000 units for the month.

-On 1 February 2011, on EA's financial result report of Q3 2010 was it mentioned that the game has sold more than 5 million units.
+On 1 February 2011, on EA's financial result report of Q3 2010 it was mentioned that the game has sold more than 5 million units.
 "It's on a sharp uptick the last couple of years as we've driven high-quality titles ever higher in the charts, particularly in Europe but also in North America," John Riccitiello, EA CEO, said during the publisher's overnight Q3 earnings call.
 Wedbush Morgan analyst Michael Pachter commented on the figures, saying that they were slightly over his expectation of 4.5 million units at this point.
 Hot Pursuit surprised him, then, but not as much as Medal of Honor did.
 Early in November, analyst Mike Hickey also said he believed EA's Hot Pursuit could sell 4.2 million copies during the 2010 Christmas period.